State-of-the-Edge/glossary/edge-glossary.md

 See also: [Workload Orchestration](#workload-orchestration)
 ### Gateway Device

-A subcategory of the device edge, referring to devices on the device edge side of the last mile network which operate as gateways for other local devices, with the goal of aggregating and faciliating data transference between local devices, many of which are battery-operated and may operate for extended periods in a low-power state, and external entities such as a data analysis application operating inside an edge data center at the infrastructure edge.
+A subcategory of the device edge, referring to devices on the device edge side of the last mile network which operate as gateways for other local devices, with the goal of aggregating and facilitating data transference between local devices, many of which are battery-operated and may operate for extended periods in a low-power state, and external entities such as a data analysis application operating inside an edge data center at the infrastructure edge.

 See also: [Resource Constrained Device](#resource-constrained-device)
 ### Infrastructure Edge